Zamalek SC Handball: Home arena

 When Zamalek SC began to create the teams of Handball, Basketball and Volleyball, they saw the importance to build an arena to host the home matches of these teams.
 They first began to make the designs in 1970s, later they began working to build the covered hall, which was established in 1986, which they named of Abdulrahman Fawzi Hall, in the honour of one of the legend of Zamalek SC, he was the first ever Arab and African footballer to score at the FIFA World Cup, when he scored twice for Egypt in their 4–2 loss against Hungary in 1934, he is also Egypt's top goalscorer at the FIFA World Cup.

 The opening ceremony of Abdulrahman Fawzi Hall was held with the opening ceremony of the 5th Arab Volleyball Championship in 1986, which was won by Zamalek volleyball team for the first time in the club's history, defeating MC Alger in the final which was held in Abdulrahman Fawzi Hall.

 Most titled clubs with international trophies

-Zamalek is a well-known sports club and a pioneer in most sports fields, not only in Egypt, but in Africa, the Arab countries and the entire Middle East.
+Zamalek is a sports club and a pioneer in various sports fields, not only in Egypt, but in Africa, the Arab countries and the entire Middle East.

-Commandos "which is the preferred name for naming the Zamalek handball teams by the club fans", is the most famous club that holds the continental titles all over the world.
-Zamalek is 12 continental titles away from the closest competitor anywhere. occupies the 3rd place in the most crowned titles, 3 titles behind the 1st place and 1 title from the 2nd place holder.
-Here you can check the top 5 clubs with the most continental Handball titles around the world.
+Commandos "which is the preferred name for naming the Zamalek handball teams by the club fans", and holds continental titles around the world.
+Zamalek is 12 continental titles away from the closest competitor anywhere. occupies the 3rd place in crowned titles, 3 titles behind the 1st place and 1 title from the 2nd place holder.
+Here are the following top 5 clubs with continental Handball titles around the world.